manglabs/manzoid-blog/source/tech-questions/what-is-http.md

 <tr><td>503</td><td>Basically "closed for repair".
 Often crops up when the server's overloaded.</td></tr>
 <tr><td>504</td><td>Just like 502, except the request to the upstream server just timed out, there was no explicit error.</td></tr>
 </table>

+## HTTP/1.0 vs HTTP/1.1

+HTTP/1.1 added some really useful stuff to the standard:

+* Persistent connections
+* Lots of caching additions
+* Proxy support
+* Chunked transfer encoding

+Nowadays pretty much every HTTP server and client is 1.1-compliant, given that 1.1 was released in 1997 (with some fixes in 1999).
+There are a few old Unix tools like `wget` that [still do 1.0](http://wget.addictivecode.org/FrequentlyAskedQuestions#Does_Wget_understand_HTTP.2F1.1.3F).

+Despite the prevalence of 1.1 support, the distinction is still somewhat relevant, because when you're using simple scripts or using simple/older tools, you don't want to waste time being confused about unexpected behavior because you dropped yourself back to HTTP/1.0 behavior accidentally.

 # Next steps